Adding, editing, and completing tasks

 Editing after a task is done

 Once a task is marked done, most fields go read-only.
-You can still edit title, description, and notes until a cost has been recorded for the task.
+You can still edit completion notes, parts used, and time taken until a cost has been recorded for the task.
 Once cost is linked, the task is fully locked so your financial records stay consistent.

 Marking a task done